certainlives/certainlives.github.io/_blog/2024-09-12-summer-poems.markdown

 -

-Max Gordon Corner
+Max Gordon Corner<br>

-Lounging on the Rock
+Lounging on the rock

 You are beautiful